Most Accessible Attorney on the Planet

 Rockville, MD, the county seat of Maryland’s affluent and prestigious Montgomery County, is a lush mix of national historical past and excitement for the nation’s future.
-From its early Colonial beginnings known as Hungerford Tavern, after its most popular establishment where the first outcries against the British were heard, to today’s Rockville where the residents are keenly active in their community, Rockville, MD shows itself to be a
+From its early Colonial beginnings known as Hungerford Tavern, after its most popular establishment where the first outcries against the British were heard, to today’s Rockville where the residents are keenly active in their community.

 Rockville is one of Maryland’s largest cities and occupies over 13 square miles of the Metropolitan Washington D.C. area.
 It large portion of the high technology I-270 corridor lies within the city limits.unique and stimulating city.

 Rockville, MD is a high employment center, with a 2000 census of 47,388 population and an employment base of an estimated 48,900 jobs.
 Over 50% of the population work in managerial and professional positions and over 20% in sales and office occupations.
 The Federal government is the largest employer of the Rockville populace, although the city is headquarters for many national corporations, research firms and, of course, Montgomery county government as well.